 Radio's Role in Today's Media Landscape

 Radio remains relevant in today's world of time-starved consumers.
-As the original mobile and social medium, it provides programming content meeting the entertainment needs of people according to their demography, geography, ethnography, etc. via nearly 11,000 on-air stations1, over 7,200 streaming stations1 and more than 2,3200 stations2 broadcasting multiple HD radio channels.
+As the original mobile and social medium, it provides programming content meeting the entertainment needs of people according to their demography, geography, ethnography, etc. via nearly 11,000 commercial on-air stations, over 7,200 streaming stations (Source: FCC; MStreet; Inside Radio, 2014) and more than 2,200 stations (Source: iBiquity/HD Radio, January 2015) broadcasting multiple HD Radio channels.

 It is a reach medium, delivering messages 24/7 to consumers personally, one-on-one, in an attentive environment.
 It provides information as it reaches consumers closest to their time of purchase, as they drive to or from work, or even during a lunch break.
 When used synergistically with other media, it increases brand awareness, brand recall, and an advertiser's ROI.
 In various studies, it has also proven to increase website visitation and purchase likelihood.